Denmark generated 74% of its energy from renewable sources in 2017, making it a world leader in renewable power.

 However, to ensure the implementation of this type of technology becomes a reality, policy needs to evolve.
 Existing electricity grids are expensive to build and maintain.
 This cost – the ‘network charge’ – is divided up and added to everyone’s electricity bill.

-Therefore, if a large number of consumers decide to go “off-grid” and create individual networks, those who are left on the grid - typically because they cannot afford the upfront cost of solar panels and battery storage - are charged more to keep the grid operating.
+Therefore, if a large number of consumers decide to go “off-grid”, create individual networks, and become solo energy citizens, those who are left on the grid - typically because they cannot afford the upfront cost of solar panels and battery storage - are charged more to keep the grid operating.

 Over the next four years, off-grid energy projects in Asia and sub-Saharan Africa are expected to triple, reaching over 3,000 megawatts according to the International Energy Agency’s Renewables 2017 report, which says much of this growth will come from industrial applications, mini-grids, and solar home systems driven by government electrification programmes and private sector investments.

-Such is the growth across the Solar Home System market, the technology is forecast to bring basic electricity services to almost 70 million more people in Asia and sub Saharan Africa by 2022.
+Such is the growth across the Solar Home System market and the number of such energy citizens, the technology is forecast to bring basic electricity services to almost 70 million more people in Asia and sub-Saharan Africa by 2022.